Clastify logo

 Natural gasMillions of yearsBuried organic matter is changed by heat and pressure into gaseous hydrocarbonsReleases fossil carbon as atmospheric CO₂

-One direct consequence of rising carbon dioxide is that more combustion adds carbon dioxide to the atmosphere faster than natural sinks can remove it.
+One direct consequence of rising carbon dioxide is this: more combustion adds carbon dioxide to the atmosphere faster than natural sinks can remove it.
 Indirect consequences are developed in climate change, but the carbon-cycle link starts here.

 Reading the Keeling Curve